top of page

 Anchor Chart

-When the class was doing a lesson on perimeter, I created an anchor chart about perimeter for them.
-I was able to help the students understand perimeter through a clear and concise chart that had a summary of everything about the perimeter of an object.
+When the class was doing a lesson on fractions, I created an anchor chart about mixed numbers and improper fractions for them.
+I was able to help the students understand mixed numbers and improper fractions through a clear and concise chart that described how they should convert mixed numbers and improper fractions.
 An anchor chart like this can help the students that struggle with understanding Math-related topics such as ELLs.
 Being able to have a reference like this while you are doing work will help you successfully understand it.
+This meets FEAP 2f since I am providing support to my students that might struggle with Mixed Numbers through an anchor chart.

 2g.
 Integrates current information and communication technologies:

 2h.
-Adapts the learning environment to accommodate the differing needs and diversity of students:
+Adapts the learning environment to accommodate the differing needs and diversity of students while ensuring that the learning environment is consistent with s.
+1000.071, F.S.;

 2i.
 Utilizes current and emerging assistive technologies that enable students to participate in high-quality communication interactions and achieve their educational goals: